carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

    <em>Nextflow Executors</em>
 </p>

-In this way Nextflow provides a separation between the pipeline’s functional logic and the underlying execution platform.
-This makes it possible to write a pipeline once, and then run it on your computer, compute cluster, or the cloud, without modifying the workflow, by simply defining the target execution platform in the configuration file.
+Nextflow provides a separation between the pipeline’s functional logic and the underlying execution platform.
+This makes it possible to write a pipeline once, and then run it on your computer, compute cluster, or the cloud, without modifying the workflow, by defining the target execution platform in a configuration file.

 Nextflow provides out-of-the-box support for major batch schedulers and cloud platforms such as Sun Grid Engine, SLURM job scheduler, AWS Batch service and Kubernetes.
 A full list can be found [here](https://www.nextflow.io/docs/latest/executor.html).

-### Scripting language

-Nextflow scripts are written using a scripting language that simplifies the writing of workflows.
-Languages that are written for a specific field are called Domain Specific Languages (DSL), e.g., SQL is used to work with databases, and AWK is designed for text processing.

-In practical terms the Nextflow scripting language is an extension of the [Groovy programming language](https://groovy-lang.org/), which in turn is a super-set of the Java programming language.
-Groovy simplifies the writing of code and is more approachable than Java.
-Groovy semantics
-(syntax, control structures, etc) are documented [here](https://groovy-lang.org/semantics.html).

-The approach of having a simple DSL built on top of a more powerful general purpose programming language makes Nextflow very flexible.
-The Nextflow syntax can handle most workflow use cases with ease, and then Groovy can be used to handle corner cases which may be difficult to implement using the DSL.

 ## Your first script